isabellyster/isabellyster.github.io/_posts/2013-07-17-origin-of-love.md

 project-date: April 2014
 Client: Start Bootstrap
 Service:  Web Development
 description: A puppet show made as a commission for a wedding.
-The story is based on an extract from Plato's writings on "The Origin of Love".
+The story is based on an extract from Plato's writings on "The Origin of Love"

 ---